The Story of our Church

 work among alcoholics, drug addicts, prostitutes and one-

-Then, following a course of study in the European Bible Institute near Paris, he and his wife returned to Belfast so that he could pursue further theological studies.
+Then, following a course of study in the European Bible Institute near Paris, he and his wife returned to Belfast so that he could pursue further theological studies in Irish Baptist College and Queen’s University Belfast.
 With their son, they moved to Scotland in 1987 to serve the Baptist Church in Glenburn (Paisley).

 Dr. Greenaway came to Pathhead a month after the retiral of Mr. Turnbull and so accepted the responsibility of leading the church into a new Millennium.